archivesspace/awesome-archivesspace/README.md

 * [ArchivesSpace Preprocessor](https://github.com/harvard-library/archivesspace-preprocessor) (Harvard Library): The ArchivesSpace Preprocessing system processes EAD files and applies changes (fixes) to them to allow for successful ingest into [ArchivesSpace](https://github.com/archivesspace/archivesspace).
 * [Link (Archive-It) Seeds to related ArchivesSpace collections](https://support.archive-it.org/hc/en-us/articles/115004287686-Link-seeds-to-related-ArchivesSpace-collections) (Mary Haberle, Archive-It): The "Related Archival Materials" metadata field makes it possible for partners using ArchivesSpace to integrate non-web collections in their holdings into seed-level Archives-It records.
 * [Repurposing ArchivesSpace Metadata for Original MARC Cataloging](https://www.tandfonline.com/doi/abs/10.1080/19386389.2017.1285143) (Carol Ou, Katherine L. Rankin, Cyndi Shein): "UNLV...completed a pilot project exploring the repurposing of descriptive metadata for archival collections stored in ArchivesSpace for the creation of original MAchine-Readable Cataloging (MARC) records contributed to OCLC WorldCat."
-* [Circa](https://github.com/NCSU-Libraries/circa) (North Carolina State University Library): Request and workflow management for archives and special collections.
+* [Circa](https://github.com/NCSU-Libraries/circa) (NCSU Libraries): Request and workflow management for archives and special collections.
 A web-based system for managing requests for special collections materials.
 The application includes a JSON API, built in Ruby on Rails, and a default front end written in Angular.js (v.
 1.6.x).
 Circa provides close integration with ArchivesSpace, upon which the application depends for managing containers associated with specific collection components, as well as the location of those containers.
 It can also support requests for materials described in an ILS.

 ### Content Publication
 * [staticAid](https://github.com/helrond/staticAid) (Hillel Arnold): A [Jekyll](http://jekyllrb.com/) static site generator for archival description serialized in JSON, generated via the [ArchivesSpace](http://archivesspace.org) REST API, or by other modular backends which can be added to the system.